syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 'Adds new text to the paragraph

-Dim firsttext As IWTextRange = firstParagraph.AppendText("Built-in styles can be applied to the paragraph.
+Dim text As IWTextRange = firstParagraph.AppendText("Built-in styles can be applied to the paragraph.
 Heading1 style is applied to this paragraph.")

 'Applies built-in style for the paragraph